vanHeemstraPublications/dev-to/articles/king_of_the_self-signed_certificates_series/king-of-the-self-signed-certificates-episode-05.md

 ---
-title: ”The King of the Self-signed Certificates - Ep.
-05”
+title: "The King of the Self-signed Certificates - Ep.
+05"
-description: “A child in the crowd says what the entire court refused to say.
+description: "A child in the crowd says what the entire court refused to say.
 Browsers have been that child since 2017.
-Learn why self-signed certs fail in production and how a proper CA hierarchy restores trust.”
+Learn why self-signed certs fail in production and how a proper CA hierarchy restores trust."
 tags: [“python”, “security”, “cryptography”, “pki”]
 cover_image: <https://raw.githubusercontent.com/vanHeemstraPublications/covers/main/king-self-signed-episode-05.png>
-canonical_url: ””
+canonical_url: ""
-series: The King of the Self-signed Certificates
+series: "The King of the Self-signed Certificates"
 part: 5
 published: false
-organization: “the-software-s-journey”
+organization: "the-software-s-journey"
 ---

 # The Child Speaks